Anarchism-Noob/resource-website-salvo-sea/README.md

 # Tip

 - I'm a rookie, this is my first website written in rusty language and there are a lot of unresolved issues in it.
 This project is not yet complete, my ability to progress is limited, and I'm stuck with jwt_auth in Router.
 The project is expected to use USDT as the currency, but I haven't figured out how to implement it yet.
-(Also: I'd like to make this project run on Docker, but I can't write a dockerfile)
+(Also: I'd like to make this project run on Docker, but I can't write a dockerfile).
+If anyone can help me with these issues, I would be very welcome and happy to.

 # Pending

 - Docking Rainbow Easy Pay (or uses tron-sdk realization of receipts)
 - Routing Privilege Control
--
+- WebSocket Message Push
 - Web

 # Project dependencies